-1. Robot is a term coined by Karel Capek in the 1921 play RUR (Rossum's Universal Robots).
-It is used to describe a computerized machine designed to respond to input received manually or from its surroundings.
-Today, robots are commonly used to perform repetitive and often difficult tasks, such as building cars or computer equipment.
+1. A robot is a term coined by Karel Capek in the 1921 play RUR (Rossum's Universal Robots).
+A robot describes a computerized machine designed to respond to input received manually or from its surroundings.
+Today, robots perform repetitive and often difficult tasks, such as building cars or computer equipment.

-AI (artificial intelligence) is a growing industry and the technology is being incorporated into multiple areas of other technology, including computers and robots.
-Some day, robots may be able to think for themselves and be able to act similar to how humans act, due to AI.
+AI (artificial intelligence) is a growing industry, and the technology is being incorporated into many areas of other technology, including computers and robots.
+Some day, robots may think for themselves and be able to act like a human, due to AI.

-Those interested in robots often enter the field of robotics that deal with everything that goes into making a robot.
+Those interested in robots often enter the field of robotics that deals with everything that goes into making a robot.
 Those interested in the field of robotics should be familiar with Asimov's Laws, created by Isaac Asimov.
-More formally known as the Three Laws of Robotics, Asimov incorporates the laws into all of his fictional books, governing how robots are developed and programmed to operate.
-Many people today consider these laws to be applicable in the real world as well, not just in the fictional world.
+More formally known as The Three Laws of Robotics, Asimov incorporates the laws into all his fictional books, governing how robots are developed and programmed to operate.
+Many people today consider these laws to be applicable in the real world as well, not only in the fictional world.
 The Three Laws of Robotics, as quoted from Asimov's writings, are as follows:

 3. On the Internet, a web robot or robot describes a spider.

-4. Robot is another way of describing bots.
+4. A robot is another way of describing bots.